U.S. deficit-reduction talks intensify

 There is widespread speculation that the panel could include a reduction in the corporate tax rate, which is now at 35 percent, as part of a deal that also could close some special-interest tax breaks.

-Representative Jeb Hensarling, the Republican co-chairman of the super committee, told Fox Business Network that he hoped "we might be able to take up at least business entity tax reform."
+Representative Jeb Hensarling, the Republican co-chairman of the super committee, told Fox Business News that he hoped "we might be able to take up at least business entity tax reform."

 With no decisions made on raising revenues or cutting expensive federal healthcare programs, the panel has not yet decided, according to aides, whether to shoot for the required $1.2 trillion in savings or go for a much larger deal that financial markets want.